helmedeiros/front-end-formations/README.md

 #### THE META DECLARATION
-The meta declaration is another updated tag, in the HTML4 it has two attribute uncessary in the HTML5 and looked like: `<meta http-equiv="Content-Type" content="text/html; charset=UTF-8">`.
+The meta declaration is another updated tag, in the HTML4 it has two attribute unnecessary in the HTML5 and looked like: `<meta http-equiv="Content-Type" content="text/html; charset=UTF-8">`.

 Now in the HTML5, a new attribute was added, and the meta for encode definition looks like: `<meta charset="UTF-8">`